aviart/gd-star-rating/trunk/readme.txt

 == Changelog ==
 = 1.5.0 =
+* Category based rules and restrictions
-* JavaScript and CSS gzip compression
+* JavaScript and CSS gzip compression and optimizations
-* Few more bugs fixed
+* Few more reported bugs fixed

 = 1.4.8 =
 * Extended rendering templates, excerpt supported for results